The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Stability of the medial axis under ambient diffeomorphisms

 Thus, the Hausdorff distance between the medial axes of $\Su$ and its image $F(\Su)$ is bounded by

 \end{theorem}

-The bound {$|F(x)-x| \leq \varepsilon_1$} is really necessary, because we want {our theorem to accommodate for} rotations and translations, which rotate and translate the medial axis without changing distances and hence have Lipschitz constant 1.
+The bound {$|F(x)-x| \leq \varepsilon_1$} really is necessary, because we want {our theorem to accommodate for} rotations and translations, which rotate and translate the medial axis without changing distances and hence have Lipschitz constant 1.
 We further stress that if the diffeomorphism $F$ is close to the identity, its Lipschitz constant satisfies $L_F\geq 1$, because by assumption $F$ leaves the bounding sphere $S(r)$ invariant, and $L_{DF}$ is close to zero.
+Under further assumptions, expression~\eqref{eq:C_L} can be bound explicitly, as is done in Remark~\ref{remark20}.